How I ended up in hydroponics…

 Included in this unique service is a series of automated marketing tools and traffic building features that are too numerous to list here.
 Site Build it is the only service of its kind and should be examined by anyone looking at Web strategy options". *

 I did...
 I bought... and the rest is history.

 I'll be honest with you.
 There was plenty of hard work in the beginning as my learning curve peaked.
 But the process got much easier, the traffic built up, and the profits started coming in, that made it easier, too.

 My grief recovery site came about as an extension of my "day job" as a nurse with grief

 counselor certification.
 I get a lot of satisfaction from helping grieving souls

 through this website, and it has proven a much better fit for me in the

-Now Simon and I have recently created this, my third website, to celebrate our love for hydro and help spread the word about this healthy, clean and green gardening method.
+Now Simon and I have recently created this, hydroponics gardening site, to celebrate our love for hydro and help spread the word about this healthy, clean and green gardening method.
 This site is young, but is already getting lots of enthusiastic visitors and positive feedback.

-You don’t need three websites to succeed (I’m just a website junkie… never have known the meaning of the word moderation).
+You don’t need multiple websites to succeed.
 There have been many SBI success stories from just one site.
 You can get some more ideas from what other SBIers are doing.
 Just have a look at the Case Studies .